MyDataShare/access-gateway/README.md

 2. Data consumer obtains a request_ticket with which it shall perform the actual data request.
 If a request_ticket cannot be granted (e.g. the consumer has no permission to the processing record), the sequence ends here.
 3. Data consumer performs the data request, providing both the request_ticket as well as all the parameters needed for the actual data request.
 	- AGW introspects the request_ticket using MDS backend.
-	- MDS backend generates a request log entry for the introspection result.
+	- MDS backend generates a request log entry for the introspection result (whether the processing record is valid and whether the data subject has granted the required permission).
 	- If the introspection returns anything else than a granted permission, the sequence ends here.
 4. AGW executes the request to the data provider on behalf of the data consumer.
    - AGW generates the request to the data provider